mherling/DistrictHeatSim/README.md

 - A function needs to be defined to set the right crs (coordinate reference system) in QGIS when executing "net_generation_qgis.py"

 - the network creation has to be modified to allow multiple pumps / entry points for heat

-- the controller for the heat exchangers is not working perfectly at this point, maybe an alternative system has to be implemented

 - Optimization and generalization